joykim137/LPTHW/Exercise Summaries.md

 ## LPTHW : Exercise 5
 ### Summary
 I created ex5.py.
 I learned how to use the the % sign in Python.
 I learned what a string is.

+# 2017-02-13
+## LPTHW : Exercise 6
+### Summary
+I created ex6.py.
+I learned what strings are.
+I used strings with variables.